will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 ### Authentication

-A newly connected client authenticates as part of the [`subscribe`](./messages/client/subscribe.md) message that is sent to the server to synchronize a specific wallet account up to the chain's current tip.
+A newly connected client authenticates as part of the [`subscribe`](./messages/client/subscribe.md) message that is sent to the server to synchronize up to the chain's current tip.
 This message must include a **signature** that verifies the ownership of a payment/ stake child private key.

 The private key serves as **authentication** purpose in our design.
 Here's how it works: